• Skip to main content

 • Broth or water can be used instead of the oil for sauteing if you prefer oil-free sloppy joes.

 • Be sure that the Worcestershire sauce you're using is vegan and, if needed, gluten-free (regular Worcestershire sauce is not vegan or vegetarian and not all brands are gluten-free).
 This brand is both vegan and gluten free (Amazon link).
-More suggestions are: Annie's Naturals and 365 Everyday Value (Whole Foods' brand) (both of these are vegan but NOT gluten-free).
+Another suggestion is 365 Everyday Value (Whole Foods' brand) (this one is vegan but NOT gluten-free).

 • This recipe is also great without the liquid smoke, omit if you don't have it or want to use it.